cuiyongbo/hello-world/my_wiki/languages/english_notes_13.rst

 | Usage: resolution of the conflict was contingent on the signing of a ceasefire agreement.
 | Definition: a group of people united by some common feature, forming part of a larger group.
 | Usage: a contingent of Japanese businessmen attending a conference. [代表团]
 |
+| arrogate
+| Definition: take or claim (something) for oneself without justification.
+| Usage: in the emergency committee arrogated to itself whatever powers it chose. [便宜行事]
+|
+| on the fly
+| Definition: (of an addition or modification in computing) Carried out during the running of a program without interruption.
+| Definition: do sth quickly, without thinking about it or planning it in advance.
+| Usage: These people can make decisions on the fly and don’t have to phone home to their boss. [便宜行事]
+|
 | adjudicate
 | adjudicative